paris-saclay-cds/data-science-workshop-2019/Day_2_Software_engineering_best_practices/README.md

 Notebook about functions: [03_functions.ipynb](03_functions.ipynb)

 **Exercise** For those parts of the notebook that are repetitive, refactor this code into a function and use this function multiple times.

- - Create functions `alabl` to ...
-    which accepts ... and returns ...
+For each of the functions created, add a docstring with: (i) a short description, (ii) a long description (sometimes optional), (iii) a *Parameters* and *Returns* sections documenting the input and output parameters.

+- Create a function named `read_spectra` which accepts `path_csv` which is the path to a csv file and returns `spectra`, `concentration`, and `molecule` which are a Dataframe containing the Raman spectra, a Series containing the concentration of the molecule, and a Series containing the type of chemotherapeutic agent, respectively.
+- Create a "private" function `_apply_axis_layout` which accepts `ax` and `title` which are the matplotlib axis and the title of the plot, respectively.
+The purpose of this function is to add labels and title to the axis and remove the top and right border of the axis.
+- Create a function `plot_spectra` which accepts `frequency` and `spectra` which need to be plotted.
+In addition, you can pass `title` which will be passed to the `_apply_axis_layout` internally to setup the layout of the plot.
+The purpose of this function is to plot a bunch of Raman spectra on the same figure.
+- Create a function `plot_spectra_by_type` whith the same parameters as the above function.
+In addition, the `classes` parameters need to be passed to group the spectra by category before to compute the mean and standard deviation.
+- Create a function `plot_cm` which takes, `cm`, `classes`, and `title` which are the confusion matrix, the classes used in the classification problem, and the title of the plot, respectively.
- - Create ...
+- Create a function `plot_regression` which takes `y_true`, `y_pred`, and

- - Make sure to add docstrings to all functions.
-Parameters section, return section, ....

-specific instructions!
+  `title` which are the true concentration, the predicted concentration, and the title to add to the axis, respectively.
+- Create a function `fit_params` which takes `data`, a DataFrame with the Raman spectra and return the median and the difference between the 75th percentile and the 25th percentile.
+- Create a function `transform` which takes `data`, `median`, and `var_25_75` and return the scaled data.

 ### 4. Reusing code: modules and packages